-Meet Shae, Melbourne School of Fashion alum and most recently known for her role at Spell and the Gypsy Collective as Product Category Manager in Byron.
+Meet Shae, Holmes Institute Fashion alum and most recently known for her role at Spell and the Gypsy Collective as Product Category Manager in Byron.
 We picked her brain to find out all the tips and tricks about working in the fashion industry and pursuing your passions.

 Tell us a bit about yourself.